The Woodlands North Homeowners Association

 - Landscaping of the common areas including: seasonal flowers, mowing, edging, fertilizing, pruning, irrigation maintenance and repairs

-- Common area lighting, electricity and water
+- Common area lighting and electricity

 - Directors’ and officers’ insurance